Free Extensions and Jordan type: Free extension as a deformation, and Jordan type

-\begin{theorem} Let $A$ be an Artinian graded algebra, let $C\cong_A\left(A\otimes_{\sf k} B\right)$ be a free extension of $A$ with fiber $B$, over an infinite field $\ \sf k$.
+The above argument shows that $C$ is a flat deformation of $A\otimes_{\F}B$ regardless of the field; it also works alike for standard or non-standard graded algebras.
+We thank the referee for pointing to the stronger statement, and this proof.
+A key observation is Lemma \ref{lem:key}. \end{remark} \begin{theorem} Let $A$ be an Artinian graded algebra, let $C$ be a free extension of $A$ with fiber $B$, over an infinite field $\ \sf k$.
 Let $P_{A\otimes_{\sf k} B}$ be the generic linear Jordan type of the actual tensor product algebra, and let $P_C$ be the generic linear Jordan type of the $A$-free extension $C$.
 Then in the dominance partial order we have